Sept. 1 Column: Friends of Manito Fall Plant Sale

 There are two aspects of the Friends of Manito plant sales that I love: first, they do a great job of selecting plants that are both knockouts and do well in our climate, and second, all proceeds for the sale go into Manito Park improvements.
 That’s a win-win in my book!

-At the bottom of this email, you’ll see photos of some of the amazing plants on offer.
-I think it’s always good to have a game plan (a.k.a. shopping list!) ahead of time because that’s the most efficient way of snagging the plants you just can’t live without.
+At the very bottom of this email, you’ll see photos of some of the amazing plants on offer.
+It’s always good to have a game plan (a.k.a. shopping list!) ahead of time.
+That’s the most efficient way of snagging the plants you just can’t live without.
 On the Friends of Manito website, there is a plant list that includes the attributes of each one.
 That’s a great place to start.

 This week’s “Everyone Can Grow a Garden!” video is my next update on how our vegetable garden is doing.
 Lots of changes!